Revised April 2023

 Mulch: Mulch the entire bed as directed above, using ramial mulch.

-Rodents: Cover the entire bed with framed, ½ hardware cloth.
+Rodents: Cover the entire bed with framed, ½ inch hardware cloth.

 Planting Your Tree Seeds In Pots